When Police pull a driver over, they are usually concerned with the drivers Blood Alcohol Content or Concentration.

 For example, using the English drink drive limit a BAC of 0.8% means the same as 80 milligrams of alcohol for every 100 millilitres of blood.

-Or if we use the Scottish drink drive limit, a BAC of 0.05% means the same as 50 milligrams of alcohol for every 100 millilitres of blood.
+Or if we use the drink drive limit in Scotland, a BAC of 0.05% means the same as 50 milligrams of alcohol for every 100 millilitres of blood.

-Click to find out more about Drink Driver Insurance.
+Click to find out more about Drink Drivers Insurance.